Disney Store UK Now Charges A Return Fee: How It Works

 Disney Store UK Returns: Your Questions Answered

-When does the Disney Store return fee start?
+When did the Disney Store return fee start?

-The £2.50 charge applies to returns from 3rd August 2026.
-Returns made before that date are not affected by the new policy.
+The £2.50 charge came into effect on 3rd August 2026.
+Returns made before that date were not affected by the new policy.

 How much does it cost to return a Disney Store online order?